fisadev/virtualbackground/README.md

                                   'mobilenet_quant4_075_stride16', which is a
                                   little bit faster.

+  --segmentation-threshold FLOAT RANGE
+                                  How much of the image will be considered as a 'person'.
+A lower value means less confidence required, so more regions will be considered as a 'person'.
+A higher value means the opposite.
+Must be a value between 0 and 1.

   --debug                         Debug mode: print a lot of extra text during
                                   execution, to debug issues.
 ```